Rank-N-Contrast: Learning Continuous Representations for Regression: Experiments

+\textbf{Robustness to Spurious Targets.} We show that \name\ is able to deal with spurious targets that arise in data \citep{yang2023simper}, while existing regression learning methods often fail to learn generalizable features.
+Specifically, the \skyfinder\ dataset naturally has a spurious target: different \textit{webcams} (with distinct locations).
+Therefore, we show in Fig.~\ref{fig:spurious} the UMAP \citep{mcinnes2018umap} visualization of the learned features obtained from both $L_1$ and \supcr, using data from 10 webcams in \skyfinder.
+The first column of the figure is colored by the ground-truth target (temperature), while the second column is colored by the 10 different webcams.
+Our results demonstrate that the representation learned by $L_1$ is clustered by webcam, indicating that it is prone to capturing easy-to-learn features.
+In contrast, \supcr\ learns the underlying continuous temperature information even in the presence of strong spurious targets, confirming its ability to learn robust representations that generalize.

-In real-world regression tasks, it is common that some targets are unseen during training.
-As in \citet{yang2021delving}, we curate two subset of \imdb\ that contain unseen targets.
-The test set is a uniform distribution across the whole target range.
-Table~\ref{table:ood} shows the label distributions of the two training set, where pink shading indicates regions of unseen targets, and the blue shading represents the distribution of seen targets.
-The first training set consists of 3,781 training samples with a bi-modal Gaussian distribution over the target space, and the second training set consists of 3,662 training samples with a tri-modal Gaussian distribution over the target space.
-We report the prediction error on the seen and unseen targets separately.
-The results show that \supcr~\textsc{(L1)} outperforms \textsc{L1} by a larger margin on the unseen targets without sacrificing the performance on the seen targets.
+\textbf{Generalization to Unseen Targets.} In practical regression tasks, it is frequently encountered that some targets are unseen during training.
+To investigate \textbf{zero-shot} generalization to unseen targets, following \citep{yang2021delving}, we curate two subsets of \imdb\ that contain unseen targets during training, while keeping the test set uniformly distributed across the target range.
+Table~\ref{table:ood} shows the label distributions, where regions of unseen targets are marked with pink shading and those of seen targets are marked with blue shading.
+The first training set has a bi-modal Gaussian distribution, while the second one exhibits a tri-modal Gaussian distribution over the target space.
+The results confirm that \supcr\textsc{($L_1$)} outperforms \textsc{$L_1$} by a larger margin on the unseen targets without sacrificing the performance on the seen targets.